intershop/partner-cicd-yaml-guard/README.md

 - Always use tagged versions or a stable branch (`main`) for this template to avoid unexpected changes.
 - The template assumes the presence of a repository named `environments` which is checked out under `externals/environments`.
 Update this behavior as needed if your folder structure differs.
 - The `validate_kustomize.sh` script must exist within the Docker image at `/usr/local/bin`.

+## 📝 License

+This project is distributed under the MIT License.